JoakimMellonn/whisper_transcriber/README.md

 ```

 To install pytorch, make sure to follow the installation guide on the top of this page: https://pytorch.org/get-started/locally/
-If you have CUDA installed it will go much faster (10-20 times faster).
+<br>If you have CUDA installed it will go much faster (10-20 times faster).

 ## Usage
 Clone the repository: